Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments: Experiments

-We also evaluate the effects of different model heterogeneity distributions on various DFKD methods\footnote{Our reproduction of DFRD using the official code yielded lower performance than reported; thus, we adopt the results from the original paper for comparison.
+We also evaluate the effects of different model heterogeneity distributions on various DFKD methods SVHN and CIFAR-10 (Table~\ref{model_hetero_1}), as well as Tiny-ImageNet and FOOD101 (Table~\ref{model_hetero_2}).
+In this setting, we introduce a moderate degree of data heterogeneity by default, with $\omega = 0.1$.
+For FedRolex, DENSE, FedFTG, and DFRD in Tables~\ref{model_hetero_1} and~\ref{model_hetero_2}, we adopt the results reported in the original DFRD paper \cite{Luo_2023_DFRD}, as our reproduction using the official code yielded lower performance.
 Both Mosaic and FedKFD are implemented on the same codebase to ensure fairness.
-See Appendix~\ref{additional_settings} for more details.} using SVHN, CIFAR-10, Tiny-ImageNet, and FOOD101, as shown in Table~\ref{model_hetero:}.
-In this setting, we introduce a moderate degree of data heterogeneity by default, with $\omega = 0.1$.
 The model heterogeneity configuration introduces significant uncertainty, leading to highly variable results across datasets.
-Mosaic achieves SOTA performance on SVHN, CIFAR-10, and FOOD101, with average improvements of 13.95\%, 12.89\%, and 12.47\% respectively.
-However, its performance on Tiny-ImageNet is unexpectedly irregular.
-As discussed in Section~\ref{sec:moe}, we adopt a conventional ensemble as the teacher to reduce inference cost, which still achieves over 50\% accuracy and is sufficiently informative for distillation.
-We suspect this anomaly is caused by the limited capacity of the simple generator, which fails to produce sufficiently diverse or high-quality samples.
-We leave this issue as a potential direction for future improvement.
+Mosaic achieves the SOTA performance on SVHN, CIFAR-10, and FOOD101, with average improvements of 13.95\%, 12.89\%, and 12.47\% respectively.
+Notably, Mosaic also exhibits substantial performance gains on Tiny-ImageNet, significantly outperforming existing baselines.
+As discussed in Section~\ref{sec:moe}, the MoE-based teacher provides a highly informative signal for distillation, achieving over 50\% accuracy even on this complex dataset.
+This strong supervisory signal, combined with our generative framework, ensures that Mosaic remains robust and effective as the task complexity and label space increase.

+\textbf{Cross-Architecture Heterogeneity.} We further evaluate Mosaic under two stronger forms of model heterogeneity: \textit{intra-architecture scaling}, where clients use ResNet models of varying depths (ResNet-8 to ResNet-101) according to their local data volume, and \textit{cross-architecture}, where half of the clients adopt CNN-based models (ResNet) and the other half employ Transformer-based models (MobileViT \cite{Mehta_2022_MobileViT}).
+Local models are integrated via Mosaic into a MoE, distilled into global models, and redistributed.
+For the cross-architecture scenario, since heterogeneous models cannot be directly aggregated, we average the final logits of the global ResNet and the global MobileViT.
+As shown in Tables~\ref{tab:cross_architecture_full} and~\ref{tab:cross_architecture}, Mosaic consistently improves performance across all three datasets and architectures, demonstrating robustness in HFL.